 Think about anyone you’ve worked with in the past, or met through someone else, and consider whether they could be potential clients.
 Track these people down and get in touch!
 Picking up the telephone can be daunting but is a fantastic way of getting instant feedback on your business.
 Remember – if the person you’ve called isn’t a potential client, they may know someone who is.

-If you know a web developer, you’ll be able to negotiate a competitive rate, however, if you don’t then there are a number of low-cost packages out there to get you online.
+If you know a web developer, you’ll be able to negotiate a competitive rate.
+There are also a number of low-cost packages out there to get you online.
 A few things to consider when designing your website include:

 - SEO(Search Engine Optimisation) – Certain things on your website can help search engines like Google to find and rank it highly:

 - Content – make sure that your content is relevant to those you’re targeting it at and have links throughout that connect to other pages on your website.
-Google is very clever and seems to know if you’ve written quality relevant copy if you try and shortcut the process Google will spot this and not list you on the vital first page.
+Google is very clever and seems to know if you’ve written high-quality, relevant copy.
+If you try and shortcut the process Google will spot this and not list you on the vital first page.

 - URL’s – choose your URL carefully – make sure it clearly indicates what your freelance or contract services are about.
 You can buy and check the availability of certain URL’s online at getdotted.com